 What Former AirBnB Safety Agents Say

-A New York Post report revealed that a host allegedly found an AirBnB guest naked in bed with his 7-year-old daughter.
+A New York Post report revealed that an AirBnB host allegedly found a guest naked with his 7-year-old daughter in bed.
 In 2019, five people were shot to death while attending a Halloween party at an Orinda, California AirBnB.

 Grizzly Costa Rica AirBnB Murder

 In another case, reports indicate that a Florida woman, Carla Stefaniak, was stabbed to death while renting an AirBnB apartment in Costa Rica in 2018.
 Costa Rican sniffer dogs found her partially burned and half-naked body covered in plastic bags.

 Carla's surviving family members filed an AirBnB sexual assault lawsuit against the company, claiming that the Company failed to perform a background check on a security guard allegedly responsible for the assault.

 Stefaniak's family (plaintiffs) chose to sue AirBnB (defendants) and negotiated a settlement for an undisclosed sum to drop the sexual assault lawsuit.
 The security guard was later sentenced to sixteen years for murder.

 Until 2017, potential AirBnb guests who negotiated a settlement with AirBnB over events and incidents involving attacks, assault, rape, and murder were required to sign a non-disclosure agreement.
 The wording in the non-disclosure agreement meant that they could not reveal their harrowing stories of physical and sexual assaults involving the company that would likely go unreported.

 That year, the public outcry generated by the #MeToo Movement exposed how major corporations, including AirBnB, use non-disclosure agreements to protect abusive companies.
 At that time, AirBnB replaced such agreements with a new legal clause prohibiting sexually assaulted victims suing AirBnB from discussing the negotiated settlement terms.